When You Realize Your Relationship Is Over

 However, there are cases when people’s values, goals, vision of the future, and world perception become divergent and cannot be reconciled any longer.

-Core personal goals, ethical compass, or hopes for the future that are very different and cannot be reconciled may, unfortunately, mean that the relationship cannot proceed without one or both parties having to give up something important to them, something that gives meaning to their lives, or something that they want for themselves.
+Core personal goals, ethical compass, or hopes for the future that are very different and cannot be reconciled may mean that the relationship cannot proceed without one having to give up something important to them, something that gives meaning to their lives, or something that they want for themselves.

 When you realize your relationship is over